justunsix/garden/src/content/docs/notes/006-Computer-Learning-Creative-Data-Visualization.md

 </figure>

 Note: Pie charts are *not recommended* as people find difficulty in seeing differences in slices, especially with more than 4 slices.
+Angles are harder for people to perceive, so consider other formats like text tables.

 Example: